 Serving it

-- Individual servings: use small ramekins to make individual pear cobblers.
-They are ideal if you have a dinner party.
+- Individual servings: To make individual cobblers, use small ramekins.
+They are ideal for a dinner party.

 - Whipped cream: this is how my father eats it, warm with barely sweetened whipped cream or plain, unsweetened cream straight from the container.

-- Ice cream: my favorite way to serve is warm with a big scoop of vanilla ice cream.
-And sometimes toasted sliced almonds on top.
+- Ice cream: My favorite way to serve it is warm with a big scoop of vanilla ice cream, sometimes with toasted sliced almonds on top.

 Kitchen notes

-- Sugar: some sugar is added to the pears before the topping.
+- Sugar: It's added to the pears before the topping.
 It mixes with the cornstarch and liquid and creates syrup, much like pie.
-This is the part where you can add more or less depending on your sweet tooth.
+You can add more or less sugar, depending on your sweet tooth.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.